 - Lead Time

-With CI correctly setup, there are no more “make a new build” tasks, because the builds are always there.
+With Continuous Integration correctly set up, there are no more “make a new build” tasks, because the builds are always there.
 Nor are there any “get the latest version deployed to staging” tasks.
 Those disappear as well, as the build is always deployed to staging.

 These might sound like minor savings, but incrementally they add up.
 Deployment takes time and happens regularly.
 If you don’t have CI in place you will have to spend development time on deployment, which means your productivity decreases.

-Lead Time: Because of the initial time investment discussed earlier, in setting up CI, projects with short lead times are not ideal candidates.
+Lead Time: Because of the initial time investment discussed earlier, in setting up Continuous Integration, projects with short lead times are not ideal candidates.